 Grand Central Market - Jonas Never (February 2020)

-Jonas Never completed his newest Kobe tribute mural the same day as the public memorial.
+Jonas Never completed this tribute mural the same day as the public memorial for Kobe and Gianna.
 The mural is located on the Hill Street side of the historic Grand Central Market and depicts Bryant celebrating the 2010 NBA Championship, when the Lakers beat the Celtics in Game 7 at STAPLES Center.
 It was the 16th championship for the Lakers franchise and the fifth title for Bryant, who was named Finals MVP for the second consecutive year.

 @never1959: "Incredibly humbled to immortalize Kobe Bryant at @grandcentralmarketla.
 I can’t thank the owners & staff here enough for trusting me with this project.
 In a sea of quick tributes in random places I was proud to take my time & try my best to get it right."